-Social networking has continued and remains as a dominant characteristic of Camden, made durable by the cultural aspects and functions of buildings located within the original grid pattern of the 1840s town.
-It has been reinforced and continued through to contemporary times by activities of schools, churches, town farm, equestrian centre, sales at the cattle yards in Edward Street, the Camden Show in Onslow Park and other cultural activities organised by the many community organisations.
+Social networking, born of the Macarthur influence and the self-sufficiency required of a country town, has continued and remains as a dominant characteristic, made durable by the cultural aspects and functions of buildings located within the original grid pattern of the 1840s town.
+It has been reinforced through to contemporary times by activities of schools, churches, town farm, equestrian centre, sales at the cattle yards in Edward Street, the Camden Show in Onslow Park and other cultural activities organised by the many community organisations.
 Many families have lived for generations in the Camden district with Camden as their social hub.